Loading...

 Introduction

 Special Educational Needs and/or Disabilities (SEND) are a crucial aspect of the educational system, affecting a significant portion of children and young people.
-As of January 2024, approximately 1.6 million pupils in England were identified with SEND, an increase of 101,000 from the previous year.
-In Oldham, our rate of new children and young people coming into the SEND system is greater than the national average, with a 15% increase in 2023.
+As of January 2025, approximately 1.6 million pupils in England were identified with SEND, an increase of 85,925 from the previous year.
+In Oldham, our rate of new children and young people coming into the SEND system has increased by 2.7% in 2024.
 The number of children and young people with SEND has been rising steadily and has, on average, increased by a 12% increase year-on-year since the reforms in 2014/15.

 As the number of those with SEND increases, schools and educational settings are expected to deliver the necessary level of support and provision.
 However, to ensure we facilitate the level of support and provision required for SEND children and young people, a cross-sector approach is required.
 In Oldham, we work together across the local authority, the Integrated Care Partnership and our local parent/carer charity, POINT to ensure equal responsibility, accountability and commitment is embedded across education, health and care.